tmpvar/tmpvar.com/content/poc/shell-texturing/index.md

 ## Downsides

 - Viewing the slices at the wrong angles cause major artifacting.
-This can be avoided on geometry likes planes, complex meshes might be hard to hide the artifacts without further effort.
+This can be avoided on geometry likes planes, but complex meshes might be hard to hide the artifacts without further effort.
 - Mesh UVs can cause discontinuities at the seams for programatically generated textures.
 One potential solve for this is using the normal and computing the UV from that, depending on the mesh this might also contain artifacts: see the `sphere` mesh above when viewed from the top.

   ```glsl